MarcusWolschon/osmeditor4android/BUILDING.md

 ## Building with grade and Android Studio

-The build configuration has not been updated for AppCompat yet and will currently not work.
+The build configuration has been updated for AppCompat yet and should work out of the box.

 ## Required 3rd Party Libraries